UltraEngine/Documentation/CPP/Quat.md

 # Quat

-This structure describes a quaternion rotation.
+This class describes a quaternion rotation.
 Quaternions are more accurate than Euler angles because they do not suffer from Gimbal lock, but they more difficult to intuitively understand.

 ## Properties